We explore what this year’s United Nations Climate Change Conference, COP27, is all about, why it matters and whether it can make a difference.

 - President Emmanuel Macron from France

-- Chancellor Angela Merkel from Germany
+- Chancellor Olaf Scholz from Germany.

 Above, we mentioned the UNFCCC – an international environmental treaty that was established to combat human impact on the Earth’s climate.
 The representatives from 165 countries signed the treaty at the ‘Earth Summit’ in 1992 in Rio de Janeiro, and legislation came into force in 1994.